 1 cup of starter (tea from another batch)

-1 scoby (from another batch or get starter from your local natural food store)
+1 scoby (from another batch or get a starter from your local natural food store)